SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 The interface also includes features which are showed only to users with specific roles (Teacher, Admin); it can be seen that there are two action buttons named "Create Draft" which appears only for users with a Teacher role and "Waiting Drafts" which appears only for users who are an Administrator.
 These buttons give Teachers and Administrators quick access to content creation and moderation tool while keeping the learner view free from unnecessary elements.

-The fidelity of the wireframes was kept low but the transformation into the chosen technology PlantUML (Open-Source Tool That Uses Simple Textual Descriptions to Draw Beautiful UML Diagrams., n.d.) provided a more visually accurate representation with less details provided from the creation inputs; ultimately resulting in wireframes that appear of higher fidelity.
+The fidelity of the wireframes was kept low but the transformation into the chosen technology PlantUML (Roques, n.d.) provided a more visually accurate representation with less details provided from the creation inputs; ultimately resulting in wireframes that appear of higher fidelity.

 ### Architectural overview